 Students are provided multiple opportunities to engage in career fairs, research forums, and external practicums in a variety of educational and health care facilities.
 Didactics in relevant specialty areas, such as the treatment of swallowing disorders, traumatic brain injury; voice, stuttering, and aphasia are provided.
 In this environment students get guided experience by their professors to ensure that they have the necessary skills to address the SLP needs of patients in an acute care as well as subacute facility.
 Evidence-based practice guides the clinical process ensuring that all graduates have the necessary skills for successful practice.

-The program offers two academic tracks: School-based and Medical Speech Pathology.
+The program offers an opportunity to specialize in clinical practicum settings after successful completion of clinical exit examinations in the following areas: School-based and Medical Speech Pathology.
 Students opting for the school-based track are trained to service school-aged children in both rural and urban settings with a specialization in service delivery to children from economically and/or culturally and linguistically diverse backgrounds and their families.
 Students opting for the medical speech pathology track are trained in neurological and anatomical substrates involved in neurogenic speech, language and swallowing disorders in special populations; as well as diagnosis and management strategies for patients with dysphagia, neurological disorders and dementia.

 Students must successfully complete a thesis or the comprehensive examination administered by the Department.
-Students electing to take comprehensive examination must sit for the exam in their final semester of graduate study.
+Students electing to take comprehensive examination must sit for the exam at the end of their first year of graduate study.
 They have two opportunities to take the exam.
 Two failures result in dismissal from the program.

 The Master of Science in speech – language pathology requires 57 credit hours (not including credit hours for prerequisite coursework for students without a background); a minimum of 400 clock hours of supervised practicum, of which a minimum of 375 must be in direct client/patient contact, and at least 25 in clinical observation.
 At least 325 of the 375 clock hours must be at the graduate level.